A couple exploring a waterfall in southern Iceland.

 Day Day 3

-Kirkjubæjarklaustur - Vatnajökull – Kirkjubæjarklaustur – Vik
+Vatnajökull - Kirkjubæjarklaustur – Vik (300 km)

 lavabeach, reynisdrangar, iceland

-Past this wide stretch of dessert is Skaftefell National park, a beautiful area at the foot of the Vatnajökull glacier known for its unique natural flora and lush green vegetation, like an oasis between the black desert and the glacier.
+Past this wide stretch of desert is Skaftafell National park, a beautiful area at the foot of the Vatnajökull glacier known for its unique natural flora and lush green vegetation.
 There are a number of walking paths you can take from here, for example through the park to the beautiful Svartifoss waterfall, or to the edge of the glacial tongue Skaftafell.
-Further east you get he the magical glacial lagoon Jökulsárlon, where enormous icebergs released from the glacier float in the still blue water.
-It is possible to take a boat trip of 30-40 minutes here to get right in between the icebergs.

 Day Day 4

-Vík - Hekla – Geysir – Gullfoss – Golden Circle
+Vík - Hekla – Geysir – Gullfoss – Golden Circle (300 km)

 geyser, iceland

-Further south, you turn off towards Skálholt, another fascinating place.
-Iceland’s first bishopric was founded here in the 13th century, and for centuries, this was Iceland’s most important cultural center.
-Today, the beautiful new church in Skálholt is well worth a visit.
 Continue to the famous geothermal area of Geysir, where Strokkur is the most active of the geysers.
-It erupts every 5–10 minutes, sending a column of hot water and steam 20 meters into the air.
-About 10 km further away is the "golden" waterfall, Gullfoss, which impressively plunges into a deep canyon.
+It erupts every 5–10 minutes, sending a column of hot water and steam into the air.
+Nearby is the golden waterfall, Gullfoss, which impressively plunges into a deep canyon.

 Overnight stay: Golden Circle area.